-- NAME: Joseph P. Kennedy
+Joseph P. Kennedy

-Born on September 6, 1888, in Boston, Massachusetts, Joseph P. Kennedy is best known for being the father of three political leaders: President John F. Kennedy, U.S. Representative Ted Kennedy and Robert Kennedy, who served as a U.S. senator and attorney general.
+Born on September 6, 1888, in Boston, Massachusetts, Joseph P. Kennedy is best known for being the father of three political leaders: President John F. Kennedy, U.S. Senator Ted Kennedy and Robert Kennedy, who served as a U.S. senator and attorney general.
 Joseph Kennedy became a bank president by age 25, also holding positions as a shipyard manager and movie studio owner.
 By age 30, he was a millionaire.
 In 1937, Kennedy became the first Irish-American ambassador to Britain, serving in that position until 1940.
 He died in his home state on November 18, 1969.

 Born on September 6, 1888, to an Irish Catholic family in Boston, Massachusetts, Joseph Patrick Kennedy overcame the class prejudices of the era and enrolled at Harvard University.
 He graduated from the school in 1912, and, by the age of 25, had become president of a bank.
 He also found work as a shipyard manager around this time, and became known as a large contributor to the Democratic Party.